marthabarnard/marthabarnard.github.io/_pages/profiles.md

     content: overlap.md
     image_circular: false # crops the image to make it circular
     more_info: >
-      Characterization of the set of potential estimands in order to
+      Characterizating of the set of potential estimands to
       <a href="https://arxiv.org/abs/2410.12093">identify and select an approximately optimal estimand</a>
       under positivity violations
 ---